holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/00_intro/lesson_plan.md

     - Mood light
         - `mood_light.py`
 - Investigate `mood_light.py`
+    - Notice/wonder
     - What are some words we see?
-    - Show scratch and show that has very similar words
+    - Show Scratch and show that has very similar words
-- Grok
+- Introduce Grok
     - Useful for learning syntax
+    - Good for auto-grading
+    - Lots of lessons!
 - Have everyone log in
+    - Use Google account
+- Do class version of Grok
     - Read through the Grok intro together
     - What is it asking?
     - First mark/submit problem in Grok
         - Do first one together
             - Submit
             - Mark
     - Show how finicky it can be with spacing
-- Getting help in Grok
+- What are ways to get help with Grok
     - Ask partner first
     - Look in documentation
     - Raise hand
 - Expectations
-    - Explain pattern
+    - Average day will look like:
         - Come in
         - Opening problem
         - Do Grok
         - Reflect
+        - Homework if don't finish
     - Each day will have a goal that you need to get to by
     - Occasional quizzes to make sure people are learning
 - Go!

 #### Homework

-- None
+- TIL entry on topic of your choice